Land of Hope and Dreams: Political, charitable, and other use

 Going back to 2004, John Kerry had used "Land of Hope and Dreams" as introductory music for his presidential campaign, including at the July 2004 rally where he introduced John Edwards as his running mate.

 It was also used as the theme song of the MLB on TBS coverage for the postseason in the 2012 Major League Baseball season.

 Springsteen and the E Street Band performed "Land of Hope and Dreams" as the closing number of a one-hour telethon called Hurricane Sandy: Coming Together on November 2, 2012, which aired on NBC and many other channels.
 Rolling Stone commented that the song had by then "become the rock & roll ambassador's default tune for the dispossessed."
 On December 12, 2012, Springsteen and the E Street Band opened the 12-12-12: The Concert for Sandy Relief benefit with the same song, presenting what the Associated Press called "a roar and call to arms".

 Rock writer and Springsteen biographer Dave Marsh calls one of his Sirius XM Radio shows the political talk show Live From the Land of Hopes and Dreams, airs Sunday afternoons on Sirius Left, channel 146 and America Left, channel 167 on XM Satellite Radio.

 Springsteen and the E Street Band performed the song on the final episode (Stewart's final 'Moment of Zen') of The Daily Show with Jon Stewart in 2015.

 A recording of the song was played after the end of President Barack Obama's farewell address in January 2017.

 In the live performance of this song on 27 January 2017 at the Perth Arena, Springsteen added the line "this train carries immigrants".
 At the time Donald Trump was reviewing his stance on immigration from Muslim countries.

-The song, performed by Bruce Springsteen alone on an acoustic guitar, opened the Biden Inaugural Committee’s television special, “Celebrating America”, which was broadcast on NBC, ABC, CBS, PBS, CNN and streaming on various websites, the evening of January 20, 2021, after the daytime events surrounding the inauguration of U.S. President Joseph R. Biden.
+The song, performed by Bruce Springsteen alone on an acoustic guitar, opened the Biden Inaugural Committee's television special, “Celebrating America”, which was broadcast on NBC, ABC, CBS, PBS, CNN and streaming on various websites, the evening of January 20, 2021, after the daytime events surrounding the inauguration of U.S. President Joseph R. Biden.

+It was also played at the end of former President Barack Obama's speech at the 2024 Democratic National Convention on the night of August 20.